martinvonz/jj/docs/tutorial.md

 ```

 The `@` indicates the working copy commit.
 The first hash on a line is the
-commit id.
-The second hash is a "change id", which is an id that follows the
+commit ID.
+The second hash is a "change ID", which is an ID that follows the
 commit as it's rewritten (similar to Gerrit's Change-Id).
 You can give either
 hash to commands that take revisions as arguments.
 We will generally prefer
 change ids because they stay the same when the commit is rewritten.